vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 The fee is calculated by multiplying the transfer amount and the `transfer.fee.factor` network parameter.

 ## Trading rewards
-Market participants can also receive rewards, in addition to fees incentivising liquidity provision, passive orders, and infrastructure support.
-Those rewards can be set up by anyone to incentivise certain trading behaviours they want to see on a market (or markets).
+Market participants can also receive rewards for their trading, liquidity commitment, and market creation activity.

+Depending on the rewards available, traders can receive bonuses for placing market and/or limit orders that are filled.
+Liquidity providers can receive rewards for placing liquidity orders that are likely to match, and market proposers can receive rewards for proposing markets that draw in trading volume.

+Reward proceeds are paid directly to the recipient's general account.

 * Any party that trades on a market with a trading reward can be eligible to receive a portion of the rewards.
 * Any party with an amount of a market's settlement asset can fund a reward pool to incentivise trading.

+Rewards are independent from fees, which are paid to validators, liquidity providers, and price makers on each trade.

+:::info Try it out
+[Set up a reward transfer](../../tutorials/transferring-assets.md): Choose an activity to reward and set up a one-off or recurring transfer to fund it.
+:::

+## Setting rewards
+Rewards can be set up by anyone to incentivise certain trading behaviours they want to see on a market (or markets).

 Trading rewards are defined by three things:
 * Type of activity to be rewarded (and how it's measured)
 * An amount to reward
 * How long a reward is offered

-Rewards are independent from fees, which are paid to validators, liquidity providers, and price makers on each trade.

-:::info Try it out
-[Set up a reward transfer](../../tutorials/transferring-assets.md): Choose an activity to reward and set up a one-off or recurring transfer to fund it.
-:::

 ### Trading rewards dispatch metrics
 As rewards are distributed based on certain criteria, they need to be defined and measured.
 Each reward dispatch metric is calculated per party, once at the end of each epoch.